State Rep. Jefferson helps save tax caps as forest preserve tax rate bill fails

 “The bill went down in flames,” Jefferson said.
 “I got up and said the Forest Preserve District just wasted $220,000 on a worthless piece of property.
 Why should we entrust them with a rate increase?”

-As to H.B.
-4752, according to Winnebago County Assessor Thomas J. Walsh, the amendment would have conflicted with tax caps, which allow “increases in the rate matching the change in the Consumer Prices Index or an increase of 5 percent, whichever is less.”
+According to Winnebago County Assessor Thomas J. Walsh, the amendment would have conflicted with tax caps, which allow “increases in the rate matching the change in the Consumer Prices Index or an increase of 5 percent, whichever is less.”

 The current tax rate for the WCFPD is .0898.